How Many Are Dying

 Death By Medicine, by Gary Null, puts the figures at around 1 million patients dying unnecessarily per year.
 He is not the only one arriving at such a figure, but on this site I use the figure from Leape and others rounded down to an even 30,000 per month for the purposes of discussion.

-The CDC reports that 1.7 million patients are infected during the course of treatment in hospitals each year (at this link on their site) and that 99,000 of them die.
+The CDC reports that 1.7 million patients are infected during the course of treatment in hospitals each year (at this link on their site) and that 99,000 of them die (a number that fluctuates year to year).
 Hundreds of thousands of the ones who do not die never will be the same.

 The accident pyramid (at this link on this site) suggests that if 99,000 die, the number infected is millions more than the CDC has been able to determine.
 Medicine is so good at covering up problems that even the number thought to die most likely is an underestimate.
 For instance, in another study by the CDC 70% of physician respondents said that they were forced to report an alternate cause of death when the patient died of septic shock, the leading cause of death in ICUs (footnoted here).
 Which means they were not counted as patients who died from infections caught in hospitals.

 The number of patients dying from hospital acquired infections can be, and elsewhere has been brought nearly to zero (for instance, this link on another site).
 Elsewhere on this site is discussion about why our health care professionals do not want to do that (at least not enough to do it) and what could be done about that (for instance, see Semmelweis).

 For a more narrow focus to help understand the subject, the CDC estimates that for one specific kind of procedure, central-line catheters, infections are caused in 250,000 patients annually, costing $25,000 each and claiming the lives of one in four of those infected patients.
 Focusing on this one single procedure could bring that number to zero.